lemoncheesecake/lemoncheesecake/README.md

 Tests are defined as methods in a testsuite class that can also contain sub testsuites allowing the developer to define a complex hierarchy of tests.
 Tests and testsuites are identified by a unique id and a description.
 Tags, properties (key/value pairs), URLs can be associated to both test and testsuites.
 Those metadata can be used later by the user to filter the test he wants to run.

-One of the key feature of LemoncheeseCake is it's reporting capabilities, providing the user with various format (XML, JSON, HTML) and the possibility to create his own reporting backend.
+One of the key feature of lemoncheesecake is it's reporting capabilities, providing the user with various format (XML, JSON, HTML) and the possibility to create his own reporting backend.

 # Getting started